AndreiMsc/Keep-Calm-And-Adopt-A-Pet/README.md

 is adopted) and update the information of a animal.
 Each Animal has a breed, a name, an age and a photograph.
 The photograph is memorised as a link towards an online resource (the photograph on the presentation site of the centre).
 The administrators will also have the option to see all the animals in the shelter.

+### User mode:
+  An user can access the application and choose one or more animals to adopt.
+The application allows the user to:
+  a.
+See the animals in the database, one by one.
+When the user chooses this option, the data of the first animal (breed, name, age) is displayed, along with its photograph.
+  b.
+Choose to adopt the animal, in which case the animal is added to the user’s adoption list.
+  c.
+Choose not to adopt the animal and to continue to the next.
+In this case, the information corresponding to the next animal is shown and the user is again offered the possibility to adopt it.
+This can continue as long as the user wants, as when arriving to the end of the list, if the user chooses next, the application will again show the first animal.
+  d.
+See all the animals of a given breed, having an age equal or less than a given number.
+If the breed is empty, then all the animals will be considered.
+The same options (a, b and c) apply in this case.
+  e.
+See the adoption list.